HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Learn all you need to know about upcoming changes to the Building Regulations, and how they may affect our heating methods.

 In early 2019, then-Chancellor Philip Hammond shell-shocked the British public with the pledge to ban gas heating from new build homes as of 2025.
-One year and two chancellors later, there’s been tonnes of speculation but little in terms of law to spell out the terms of the “ban”.
+Several years and chancellors later, there’s been tonnes of speculation but little in terms of law to spell out the terms of the “ban”.

 Here’s what we know today.